Morris Dees called out the names to his audience: Emmett Till, Andrew Goodman, James Chaney, Michael Schwerner, Medgar Evers, Viola Liuzzo ….

 Six thousand people gathered in Montgomery on Nov.
 5, 1989, to witness the dedication of the memorial, situated just around the corner from the historic Dexter Avenue Baptist Church, where Dr. King helped launched the Montgomery Bus Boycott in 1955.

-“(The martyrs) gave an equal measure of devotion so that all of us might be free,” said Bond, who remains an SPLC board member.
+“(The martyrs) gave an equal measure of devotion so that all of us might be free,” said Bond.
 “Buried with each is a bit of American apartheid, for their deaths kept the movement marching on.
 That is why we honor them today not in sorrow, but in celebration.”

 Relatives of the martyrs filled the crowd, representing 39 of the 40 names.
 Several were among the speakers: Rita Schwerner Bender, widow of Michael Schwerner; Mamie Till Mobley, mother of Emmett Till; Chris McNair, father of Birmingham bombing victim Denise McNair; and Myrlie Evers, widow of Medgar Evers.
 Ethel Kennedy, the widow of Robert Kennedy, was also present.